apecloud/kubeblocks/docs/user_docs/upgrade/faq.md

 ### Manually add an annotation for an Addon

-Replace `-l app.kubernetes.io/name=kubeblocks` with your acutal filter and run the command below to add an annotation.
+Replace `-l app.kubernetes.io/name=kubeblocks` with your actual filter and run the command below to add an annotation.

 ```bash
 kubectl annotate addons.extensions.kubeblocks.io -l app.kubernetes.io/name=kubeblocks helm.sh/resource-policy=keep